Sprint to gain control of Clearwire without acquisition: WSJ

-NEW YORK Sprint Nextel is negotiating a deal with its partner Clearwire that would give Sprint control of Clearwire without an acquisition, the Wall Street Journal reported on Wednesday, citing people familiar with the matter.
+NEW YORK Sprint Nextel is negotiating a deal that would give it control of its partner Clearwire without the need for an acquisition, the Wall Street Journal reported on Wednesday, citing people familiar with the matter.

 Sprint (S.N) holds a 48 percent stake in Clearwire CLWR.O and is negotiating with other shareholders to gain control of the company, according to the report.